 With only 24 games to schedule for the first two group matches in 1994, it was possible to avoid evening kickoffs in PT -- overnight in Europe.
-But with 48 matches to fit into a similar timescale and played across time zones, it will be difficult to avoid without the tournament getting even longer.
+But with 48 matches to fit into a similar timescale, it will be difficult to avoid without the tournament getting even longer.

-So, at the men's World Cup in 2026, we could see the first match of the day kicking off at 1 p.m.
+Montagliani says it "could possibly" mean six matches a day, so the first game might kick off at 1 p.m.
 ET (6 p.m.
-UK) and the final match ending on the West Coast at 11 p.m.
-PT (2 a.m.
-ET, 7 a.m.
-UK), even though it's not ideal to have matches taking place late in the night ET.
+UK) with another starting every two hours through to the final match ending on the West Coast at 10 p.m.
+PT (1 a.m.
+ET, 6 a.m.
+UK), even though it's not ideal to have matches taking place late at night ET.

 There shouldn't be a large number of fixtures played so late, but it could be unavoidable to have some in that window in the first two rounds of group stage games.

 At the 2014 World Cup in Brazil, Ivory Coast vs. Japan was one match scheduled to be played at 10 p.m. local time (2 a.m.
 UK) to enable four matches to be played that day (every other day in the first two rounds of group matches had no more than three fixtures.)
 Qatar had 10 p.m. local as one of its main kickoff times, the first time this has been the case at the World Cup.

 What about the qualifying process for the 2026 World Cup?

 Confederations are starting to confirm how qualifying will work.